 Plan a holiday getaway and find out for yourself how Bethlehem earned the nickname, Christmas City.
 Stay at Sayre Mansion and immerse yourself in the elegance of the season.
 Sayre Mansion has been a landmark in Bethlehem since 1858.
 Today we welcome guests with gracious hospitality and distinctive lodging.

 See the sights from the comfort of a heated motor coach.
 A costumed guide shares insights and tidbits on a trip around Christmas City.
 While not a “lights” tour, this 90-minute excursion visits the North and South Sides of Bethlehem, with many area’s decorated for the season.
 Points of interest include the famous giant star atop South Mountain.
-Find out about Bethlehem’s holiday traditions from yesterday and today.
+Find out about the traditions behind the holidays in Bethlehem.

 Stroll the Moravian historic district decorated with twinkling lights and festive greenery.
 Amid Colonial era buildings, find a collection of charming holiday-themed wooden huts.
 Unique vendors offer a variety of gift items ranging from clothing and accessories to jewelry and food items.